 We have the authority to issue 200,000,000 shares of \$0.001 par value common stock.
 Subject to the preferred rights of the holders of shares of any class or series of preferred stock as provided by our Board of Directors with respect to any such class or series of preferred stock, the holders of the common stock shall be entitled to receive dividends, as and when declared by the Board of Directors.
-In the event of any liquidation, dissolution, or winding up of the Company, whether voluntary or involuntary, after the distribution or payment to the holders of shares of any class or series of preferred stock as provided by the Board of Directors with respect to any such class or series of preferred stock, the remaining assets of the Company available for distribution to stockholders shall be distributed among and paid to the holders of common stock ratably in proportion to the number of shares of common stock held by them.
+In the event of any liquidation, dissolution, or winding up of the Company, whether voluntary or involuntary, after the distribution or payment to the holders of shares of any class or series of preferred stock, the remaining assets of the Company available for distribution to stockholders shall be distributed among and paid to the holders of common stock ratably in proportion to the number of shares of common stock held by them.
+As of December 31, 2014, 54,398,421 shares were issued and 51,918,965 shares were outstanding.
 As of December 31, 2013, 53,136,704 shares were issued and 51,354,101 shares were outstanding.
-As of December 31, 2012, 52,685,129 shares were issued and 50,902,526 shares were outstanding.